xmos/sw_usb_audio/doc/rst/quick.rst

 The above steps will configure and build all of the available and supported build configurations for the application.

-The applications are compiled using `Xcommon CMake <https://www.xmos.com/documentation/XM-014363-PC-10/html/tools-guide/tools-ref/xcommon_cmake.html#xcommon-cmake-build-system>`_ which is a `CMake <https://cmake.org/>`_ based build system.
+The applications are compiled using `XCommon CMake <https://www.xmos.com/documentation/XM-014363-PC-10/html/tools-guide/tools-ref/xcommon_cmake.html#xcommon-cmake-build-system>`_ which is a `CMake <https://cmake.org/>`_ based build system.
 The primary configuration file for the application is the CMakeLists.txt.
 It is present in the application directory (e.g. ``app_usb_aud_xk_audio_316_mc``).
 This file specifies build configs, sources, build options and dependencies.